SkoolNotes/Taproot/2020BIO101/KBhBIO101Evolution.md

 - Traits are not selected because they are beneficial against environmental pressures
 - Allele frequencies change based on random chance or events

-Random bottlenecks (like, colonization) cause the next generation to randomly have a large alleal that's not at all competitive.
+Random bottlenecks (like, colonization, a typhoon) cause the next generation to randomly have a large alleal that's not at all competitive.

 **Gene Flow**
 Movement/migration of one individual with a dominante gene over takes the others/change genetic makeup.

+- **Genetic Drift**: one-way movement from larger population to unestablished population causes (even recessive) genes to multiply
+- **Gene Flow**: potential for two-way movement in well-established communities affecting population alleales (mostly dominant) by making babies

 ### Mutations
 [[KBhBIO101Mutations]]